 LO number Learning outcome Learning and Teaching methods Assessment methods C1 Demonstrate competency in a range of relevant data collection and data analysis techniques This programme emphasizes the application of research and analytical All elements are formatively assessed via tutorial meetings, project development, C2 Produce critical reports in an appropriate format techniques with acknowledgment of and data collection processes.
 C3 Identify ethical considerations and risk issues related to specified area of study the key factors involved in the Summative assessments may C4 Develop well-reasoned arguments and integrate appropriate empirical research research process.
-Taught units will include analytical essays, oral C5 Identify and develop the relevant skills for a research career provide students with essays, oral presentations and ethics application.

-range of relevant approaches as well as the ability to communicate effectively.
-Attention to ethical considerations and risk issues is also addressed within units and through the production of reports and completion of a and completion of a research project(s).

-D. Transferrable (Graduate and Employability) skills, able to:

-LO Learning outcome Learning and Teaching Assessment

-number methods methods

-D1 Exercise initiative and personal responsibility Students' work is These elements will

-supervised by a be formally assessed

-D2 Make decisions in complex and member of staff through a variety of

-unpredictable situations whose research is assessment

-D3 Demonstrate the independent learning relevant to their field techniques.

-ability required for continuing professional of interest.
-The Presentations will be

-development programme seeks to delivered by students

-further develop in taught and

-academic and research focused

-professional attributes units.
-Independent

-students may already work will be required

-have acquired, either in a number of unit

-through their assessments and

-undergraduate work collaborative work

-or through will be formatively

-professional assessed where

-experience.
-The appropriate.
-Specific

-transferable capacities transferable

-of the course aptitudes relating to

-curriculum enable professional

-students to acquire development will be

-knowledge of a broad assessed by reflective

-range of research course work.

-techniques as well as

-well as insight into

-ethical and

-organisational issues

-faced by researchers.
+Taught modules will include analytical essays, oral

+C5 Identify and develop the relevant skills for a provide students with presentations and

+research career the opportunity to ethics application.

+develop their

+confidence in the

+design and execution

+of research projects

+and their own

+development as a

+researcher.
+Practical

+supervision is included

+in the research units.

+This combined format

+of the programme

+enables students to

+obtain proficiency in a

+range of relevant

+approaches as well as

+the ability to

+communicate

+effectively.
+Attention

+to ethical

+considerations and

+risk issues is also

+addressed within units

+and through the

+production of reports

+and completion of a

+research project(s).

+D. Transferable (Graduate and Employability) skills, able to:

+LO number Learning outcome Learning and Teaching methods Assessment methods D1 Exercise initiative and personal responsibility Students' work is supervised by a These elements will be formally assessed D2 Make decisions in complex and unpredictable situations member of staff whose research is through a variety of assessment D3 Demonstrate the independent learning ability required for continuing professional development relevant to their field of interest.
+The programme seeks to further develop academic and professional attributes students may already have acquired, either through their undergraduate work or through professional experience.
+The transferable capacities of the course curriculum enable techniques.
+Presentations will be delivered by students in taught and research focused units.
+Independent work will be required in a number of module assessments and collaborative work will be formatively assessed where appropriate.
+Specific transferable aptitudes relating to professional students to acquire knowledge of a broad range of research techniques as well as insight into ethical and organisational issues faced by researchers. development will be assessed by reflective course work. -- --- ---